UniMath/agda-unimath/src/metric-spaces/metric-space-of-short-maps-metric-spaces.lagda.md

-# The metric space of short functions between metric spaces
+# The metric space of short maps between metric spaces

 ```agda
 module metric-spaces.metric-space-of-short-maps-metric-spaces where